-Compare with the baseline methods.
-We compare Smokey with two baseline methods: using the best single subcarrier and using all subcarriers, in the apartment environments.
+2) Compare With the Baseline Methods: We compare Smokey with two baseline methods: using the best single subcarrier and using all subcarriers, in the apartment environments.
 In the scheme of using the best single subcarrier, we test all the subcarriers and select the single subcarrier with best performance as the result.
-In the scheme of using all the subcarriers, we directly combine the information on all subcarriers by adding up the CSI values.
+In the scheme of using all the subcarriers, we directly combine the information on all subcarriers by adding up the CSI amplitudes.

-To compare the overall identification accuracy of these methods quantitatively, we plot the Receiver Operating Characteristic (ROC) curves of four methods in Fig. 12.
+To quantitatively compare the overall detection accuracy, we plot the Receiver Operating Characteristic (ROC) curves of four methods in Fig. 14.
 The ROC curve can depict the tradeoff between TPRs and FNRs over various settings.
 We find that using the best single subcarrier has the worst performance, only provides a TPR less than 0.2 when the FPR is 0.2.
 It is even worse than directly combining all the subcarriers which provides a 0.7 TPR when the FPR is 0.2.
 The reason behind this result is that the information about smoking are dynamically scattered in different subcarriers, a single subcarrier fails to gather enough information to detect the composite motions.
 Our foreground detection based motion acquisition (Smokey without PA) can identify 93.38% and 98.38% of the smoking activities when the FPR is 0.1 and 0.2 respectively.
 Keep the FPR to 0.1, PA (Periodicity Analysis) can improve the TPR by 7.2%, compared to Smokey without PA.
 When keeping the TPR as 1, PA helps Smokey to reduce the FPR from 0.265 to 0.043.